Viejos amigos: Cast

-Box-office
+Reception

+Box office

 The film in its opening weekend, drew 85,211 viewers to the theater.
 After 11 weeks in theaters, the film attracted 470,000 and grossed US$1,695,006, becoming the third highest grossing Peruvian film of 2014.

-Awards
+Accolades

 The film project was awarded in 2011 at Conacine - Extraordinary Contest for Peruvian Feature Film Projects.

 It was nominated for best film at the 18th Lima Film Festival, in which it won the Titra award for the Peruvian film most voted by the public.

 In 2014, the film, the director and the leading actors were awarded by the Ministry of Women and Vulnerable Populations.

+Spin-off

+In 2022, a female spin-off feature film titled Viejas amigas was filmed, starring Ana Cecilia Natteri, Haydee Cáceres, Milena Alva and Patricia Frayssinet.
+It premiered on May 23, 2024 in Peruvian theaters.